About the Work

 Traveling the stretches of highway that cross over the vast Canadian landscape, I have developed a deep connection to the country’s natural environments.
 Through an expressionistic approach, I work with ideas that deal with connecting to or being dislocated from a sense of place, and consider the contraries that lie on either side of liminal spaces.
 Experience itself lies at the heart of my work as I react to lines, marks, imagery, and layers of colour applied to surfaces.

-I gather photos and stories of places and bring them back to the studio for reference in fine art printmaking and painting.
-The camera serves as a tool to gather and edit complex visual information.
-I collect imagery of natural and constructed moments–from mountainous cliffs, prairie grasslands, highway overpasses, abandoned buildings, scrap metal piles and out of the way spaces–that lie in-between places.
+I gather stories of places through the collection of photos, marks and colour and bring them back to the studio for reference in fine art printmaking and painting.
+The camera serves as a tool to gather and edit complex visual information, while I use the sketchbook to capture the essence of spaces and places.
+I collect from natural and manmade environments – mountainous cliffs, prairie grasslands, highway overpasses, abandoned buildings, scrap metal piles and out of the way spaces–that lie in-between places.

-Working primarily with paint, and print based mediums I create expressions of realistic and imagined realities.
-My work is a reflection of experiences I have had within various environments while traveling across municipalities, counties and provinces.
-I am curious about spaces that are activated and effected by our being or lack thereof.
-Fragmented dreamlike imagery, abstracted by expressionistic marks resembling tectonic-like environments, attempt to express mindfulness of place.
+Working primarily with paint, and print based mediums I create expressions of realities.
+Considering that which is remembered, expected, experienced, and imagined my work reflects the curiosity I have for spaces that are activated and effected by our being or lack thereof.
+Fragmented dreamlike spaces and abstracted expressionistic imagery resemble tectonic-like environments as I collect marks and colour palettes from various environments while traveling across municipalities, counties and provinces.
 Traces of process are visible in built up layers telling a story of history–both of the work itself and a collective consciousness of human/environmental relations.